quadrantsec/meer/README.md

 # Output Plugins:

-* MySQL/MariaDB output - This output plugin stores data to a database similar to Snort/Barnyard2.
-This makes is backward compatible with Snorby,  Sguil, BASE, etc. The database schema has been extended to record other alert metadata like ‘flow’, ‘http’, ‘smtp’, ‘tls’, ‘ssh’ and other information.
-This extra data can be extremely useful for security analysts.
-This output plug in supports features I’ve done in my fork of Barnyard2 known as Barnyard2-Extra (https://github.com/beave/barnyard2-extra).
-For example; reverse DNS/PTR lookups,  “health” checks and “extra data” (for example XFF HTTP headers).
-Meer uses internal SQL “caching” to make it more efficient when interacting with databases.

-* PostreSQL - Works exactly the same as the MySQL/MariaDB output but for PostgreSQL

 * Redis - Meer can write store data to a Redis database similar to Suricata (list/lpush, rpush, channel/publish or set).

+* "elasticsearch" support - This allows Meer to write Sagan & Suricata EVE (JSON) data to Elasticseach search.

 * "external" support - This allows you to call your own program.
 When an event happens and if the signature specifies the option,  Meer will 'call' your program.
 The EVE/JSON is handed to your program via stdin.
 This can be useful to build custom firewall routines, customer reactions to events,  custom ways to store data, etc.

 * "pipe" support - This allows Meer to write EVE/JSON data to a Unix "named pipe" or FIFO.
 Meer acts as a pipe "writer" and you can have a consumer (reader) on the other side of the "pipe".
 For example,  you might use a program like "Sagan" (https://sagan.io) to analyze the data received via a named pipe.

-* "elasticsearch" support - This allows Meer to write Sagan & Suricata EVE (JSON) data to Elasticseach search.

 # Current Features:

+* Meer can "enrich" EVE/JSON data!
+For example,  Meer can add DNS records,  do OUI (hardware manufacturer) on MAC addresses,  add GeoIP data and more!
 * Meer is written in C and has a very small memory footprint (only several meg of RAM).
 It also CPU efficient.
 * Fast startup times (under one second).
 * Simple command line and configuration syntax.
 Meer uses a YAML configurations similar to Suricata and Sagan.
 * Out of the box IPv6 support.
 * Meer can do reverse DNS/PTR record lookups.
 Meer has an internal DNS cache system so to not overburden DNS servers with repeated queries.
-* MySQL/MariaDB output is backward compatible with legacy Snort/Barnyard2 database.
-* MySQL/MariaDB internal SQL “caching” makes Meer interactions with databases more efficient.
 * Supports "fingerprint" rule set.
 These are special Suricata & Sagan signatures that allow you to collect data about devices in your network and store them in a Redis database.
 See https://github.com/quadrantsec/fingerprint-rules for more information.
 * Supports "client stats" for Meer when injecting Sagan EVE/JSON data.
 This allows give you statistics about who and what is sending Sagan data within an environment.